spacebanana420/parasol/README.md

 This repository is in very early access, this is not a complete or stable program yet

+# How to use
+Launch Parasol from a commandline, the first thing that shows up is your current directory

+Parasol lists files and directories separated from each other, each assigned to a number.

+To open a file or directory, type its respective number, or type "0" to go backwards in the directories

+To perform an operation on a file, type the name of the operation and then the number of a file

+To know the list of available operations, type "list"

+To quit, type "exit", "quit" or "q"

+More features will come in future versions

 # Download

 There are currently no releases yet, this is a newborn project.